Packet Dissection

 10011010

-Copying these 2 bytes into cyberchef and then running a binary to hex conversation will reveal the answer to this first question (try it out).
+Copy these 2 bytes into CyberChef and then run a binary to hex conversation. (try it out).

 image

-To solve the second question, follow the specification, which indicates that the Time-to-Live (TTL) is a 1-byte integer, starting at an offset of 8 bytes from the beginning of the packet.
+To determine the TTL for question 2, follow the reference, which indicates that the Time-to-Live (TTL) is 1-byte , starting at an offset of 8 bytes from the beginning of the packet.

 Offsets